nephest/sc2-lineup-bot/README.md

     * `duration` Offset in duration of hours, minutes, and seconds.
 Examples: `1h2m3s`, `2h`, `1h15m`.
     * `timestamp(seconds)` Use timestamp converters like [epochconverter](https://www.epochconverter.com/)
       or [unixtimestamp](https://www.unixtimestamp.com/index.php).
 * Fill the lineup with the `lineup-fill` slash command.
-There are 2 lineup modes
+There are several lineup modes
     * Plain text.
 Example: `name z, anotherName t`.
 The bot will save your lineup as it is without checking it against the supplied ruleset.
-    * Pulse id.
+    * Pulse character id + race.
 Example: `1 z, 2 t`.
-The bot will use the supplied ruleset to verify all players against the [SC2 Pulse](https://www.nephest.com/sc2) API.
+The bot will use the supplied ruleset to verify all players against the
+      [SC2 Pulse](https://www.nephest.com/sc2) API.
 You can find pulse ids in the URL.
-For example `https://www.nephest.com/sc2/?type=character&id=236695&m=1#player-stats-mmr`, copy the `id` parameter, in this case the id is `236695`.
+For example `https://www.nephest.com/sc2/?type=character&id=236695&m=1#player-stats-mmr`, copy the `id` parameter, in this case
+      the id is `236695`.
+    * Pulse race id.
+Go to [SC2 Pulse](https://www.nephest.com/sc2), add teams to the buffer, copy to clipboard->raceId.
+      The bot will verify players.
 * Reveal the lineup with the `lineup-reveal` slash command.

 ## Running